shaysugg/about-me/README.md

 *[Project is still on development and not fully completed yet.]*

-I got hired by a team of developers who is been working on Rewardo Application.
+I got hired by a team of developers who's been working on a project that calls Rewardo.
 I was responsible for writing and maintaining the iOS client app.
 It uses REST api to connect with backend server.
 The app allows users to sign-up, create challenges, participate in other users challenges and win prizes.

 🛠Technologies that been used: `Swift`, `MVVM`, `RXSwift`, `Alamofire`, `SwiftPackageManager`, `XCTest`